So. California belly dancers, belly dance instructional dvds, coin hipscarves, costumes, accessories, zills, sandals, cds.

 FARHANA¹S BELLY DANCE CLASS SCHEDULE

-Princess Farhana will be starting a Wednesday Night Belly Dance Class at Dance Garden in Los Angeles on January 16, 2008.
-Classes will be on-going, mixed levels (advanced beginner through performance-ready) and will cover Egyptian as well as other styles of belly dance technique including: shimmies and layering, abdominal work hand and arms technique, combinations, improvisation, veils and finger cymbals.
-For more information: email jenna@beyondbellydance.com or (323) 660-4556 (studio) or pgehman@earthlink.net.
+Princess Farhana teaches a Wednesday Night Belly Dance Class at Dance Garden in Los Angeles.
+Classes are on-going, mixed levels (advanced beginner through performance-ready) and cover Egyptian as well as other styles of belly dance technique including: shimmies and layering, abdominal work hand and arms technique, combinations, improvisation, veils and finger cymbals.
+For more information: email pgehman@earthlink.net.

 Private instruction also available, especially for sword or shamadan.